CHOICE's annual Shonky Awards shine a light on dodgy products or services to inform consumers and encourage businesses to do better.

 "They are a free, independent and confidential service that assists people with debt."

-If you have one of these cards and are struggling to make more than the minimum repayment, call the National Debt Helpline
+If you've borrowed money from Humm, or indeed any BNPL service and are struggling to make the repayments, call the National Debt Helpline

-The service helps people clarify their options and provides advice on how to manage your debts and move forward.
+The service helps people clarify their options and offers advice on how to manage your debts and move forward.

-"They will be able to assist with strategies to help you pay down your debt, how to switch to a cheaper provider, access hardship options and to navigate the complexities of credit cards," adds Veyret.
+"They will be able to assist with strategies to help you pay down your debt, how to ask for a more suitable repayment arrangement, and to access hardship options," adds Evans.

 Need to take further action?